ShinkoNet/pebbleboy/README.md

 ## Build

 You need official Pebble SDK 4.33 or newer.
-SDK 4.33 expands the permitted Emery app binary to 128 KiB, leaving room to optimize hot emulator code for speed without allocating more runtime heap.
 To build the universal CFW loader:

 ```sh
 pebble build